rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 This is another dynamic page.
 It will get a page's details via an API call to `POST_get_page`.
 Then, it will load the page's content into editable input boxes.

-A "draft" of the page's elements and their contents can then be edited, added or deleted.
+A "buffer" (a draft) of the page's elements and their contents can then be edited, added or deleted.
 Finally, pages can be "saved", updating the published page.

 Create the file `/pages/cms/edit-page.html`, with the following code: